Capital punishment in Florida: Sentencing

 When the prosecution seeks the death penalty, the jury must unanimously find that an aggravating factor found by the prosecution exists, making the defendant eligible for a death sentence.
 Once this eligibility is established, a supermajority of at least 8 jurors must concur that the established aggravating factors outweigh the mitigating factors for a recommendation for a death sentence.
 Should less than eight jurors find that the aggravating factors do not outweigh the mitigating factors, the jury's recommendation shall be a life sentence which shall be the sentence imposed by the trial judge (there is no retrial).
 Should the jury make a recommendation for a sentence of death, the trial judge shall have the discretion to determine whether a death or life sentence shall be imposed; the trial judge must justify his or her reasoning in a written order.

 Prior to 2014, the judge decided the sentence alone, and the jury gave only a non-binding advice.
 In March 2014, the Florida Legislature provided a 10-juror supermajority to issue a sentence of death.
 This was also challenged and in October 2014, the Florida Supreme Court struck down the law, finding that death sentences can only be handed down by a unanimous jury.
-The court later reversed this finding, allowing Governor Ron DeSantis in 2023 to sign Senate Bill 450 that eliminated the unanimous jury requirement.
+The court later reversed this finding, allowing Governor Ron DeSantis in 2023 to sign Senate Bill 450 that eliminated the unanimous jury requirement and replaced it with a minimum of two-thirds (8 out of 12 jurors).